Articles in Famous Felines are written by

 Sybil

-Sybil makes her debut After 10 catless years at the PM's residence, Humphrey had a successor when on 11 September 2007 a new resident of 10 Downing Street made her public debut.
+Sybil makes her debut After 10 catless years at the PM's residence, Humphrey had a successor when in early September 2007 a new resident of 10 Downing Street made her public debut.
 Sybil was a black-and-white female, and the Downing Street website reported that 'Sybil has arrived from Edinburgh with Chancellor Alastair Darling and his wife Margaret.
 She will make her home in the residential quarters of Number 10.
 Prime Minister Gordon Brown and his family live in the flat above Number 11.
 Sybil is Downing Street's first cat since Humphrey, who retired in 1997.
 She will have free rein to come and go around the Downing Street estate.'

 The then prime minister, Gordon Brown — who lived above No. 11 Downing Street but worked at No. 10 — and his wife Sarah confirmed via a spokesman that they were happy to have Sybil around and she would be free to wander at will over the whole premises.
 'It's in the nature of things that cats are difficult to confine,' said the official.
 A Treasury spokesman said that Sybil was 'a confirmed mouser', so clearly she would be taking over the official mousing duties.